Resources for Research on Crisis Informatics Topics

 Dataset (~64MB)

-This resource comprised of human-labeled tweets collected from the 2015 Nepal earthquake and the 2013 Queensland floods.
+This resource consists of human-labeled tweets collected during the 2015 Nepal earthquake and the 2013 Queensland floods.

 Firoj Alam, Shafiq Joty, Muhammad Imran.
 Domain Adaptation with Adversarial Training and Graph Embeddings.
 In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (ACL), 2018, Melbourne, Australia.
 [Bibtex]